 Here’s the Good News...

 The good news is that even though you can’t spot reduce with exercise, you do not have to resort to liposuction to get rid of the fat in this area.
-A well designed exercise regimen combined with a nutrition program that supports your goal of losing love handles and a muffin top.
+A well designed exercise regimen combined with a diet that supports your goal of losing love handles and a muffin top.

 Body Fat Percentage